Our Master of Science in Criminology & Criminal Justice is a nationally ranked distance learning program designed for working professionals,

-Our program is 100% online except for a two-day orientation that includes classroom instruction and library research.
-The program has been designed specifically for prospective doctoral students, working professionals and college graduates interested in the advanced study of criminal justice and criminology.
+Our program is 100% online except for a half day orientation before the program starts to get to know your cohort members and faculty.
+The program has been designed specifically for prospective doctoral students, working professionals and college graduates interested in the advanced study of criminology and criminal justice.

 Tuition & Financial Aid